-We request that Grouper developers adhere to these standards:
+We request that Grouper developers adhere to the standards below and also review the page on the Development Environment:

 - Master is the dev branch.
 If a new release was just cut, master might be the current release.